Moors murders: Aftermath

 In 1980, Maureen suffered a brain haemorrhage; Hindley was allowed to visit her in hospital, but arrived an hour after her death.
 Sheila and Patrick Kilbride, who were by then divorced, attended Maureen's funeral thinking that Hindley might be there; Patrick mistook Bill Scott's daughter from his first marriage for Hindley and tried to attack her.
 Shortly before her death at the age of 70, Sheila said: "If she [Hindley] ever comes out of jail I'll kill her."
 It was a threat repeated by her son Danny.

 In 1972, Smith was acquitted of the murder of his father, who had been suffering from terminal cancer.
 He pleaded guilty to manslaughter and was sentenced to two days' detention.
-He remarried and moved to Lincolnshire with his three sons, and was exonerated of any participation in the Moors murders by Hindley's confession in 1987.
+He remarried and moved to Lincolnshire with his three sons, and was exonerated of any participation in the murders by Hindley's confession in 1987.
 In 2011, he co-authored the book Witness with biographer Carol Ann Lee.
 Smith died from cancer in Ireland in 2012.

 Reade's mother was admitted to Springfield Mental Hospital in Manchester.
 She was present, under heavy sedation, at the funeral of her daughter on 7 August 1987.
 Five years after their son was murdered, Sheila and Patrick Kilbride divorced.
 Ann West, the mother of Lesley Ann Downey, died in February 1999 after a long battle against cancer.
 She had been at the centre of a campaign to ensure that Hindley remained in prison, and doctors said that the stress had contributed to the severity of her illness.
 Bennett's mother continued to visit Saddleworth Moor, where it is believed that Bennett is buried.
 She died of cancer in August 2012 at the age of 78.

 Manchester City Council decided in 1987 to demolish the house in which Brady and Hindley had lived on Wardle Brook Avenue, and where Downey and Evans were murdered, citing "excessive media interest [in the property] creating unpleasantness for residents".

-In November 2017 it was revealed that, without the knowledge of her family, some of Pauline Reade's remains, including her jawbone, had been kept at the University of Leeds by Greater Manchester Police.
+In November 2017 it was revealed that, without the knowledge of her family, some of Reade's remains, including her jawbone, had been kept at the University of Leeds by Greater Manchester Police.
 GMP apologised to the Reade family.
 In October 2018 her remains were re-buried at her grave in Gorton Cemetery, Manchester.